0MM-Network/0mm-containers/vault/references/hashiCorp-vault-for-dummies-transit-auto-unseal-across-2-nodes.md

 **⚠️** Even with auto-unseal enabled, the related Transit Vault still needs manual unsealing after a each reboot.

-# 🔽Conclusion
+#  Conclusion

 And that’s a wrap on setting up a 2-node Vault transit auto-unseal, static IPs, and a solid WSL dev environment!
 It took some digging (and a few stubborn IP conflicts), but now you’ve got a local setup that mirrors real-world scenarios.
 Perfect for deeper Vault practice or Vault exam prep.
-Stay tuned for Part 3: [K8s Auth setup in an External Vault](https://cloudthrill.ca/wp-admin/post.php?post=2379&action=edit) 💥🔐
+Stay tuned for Part 3: [K8s Auth setup in an External Vault](https://cloudthrill.ca/wp-admin/post.php?post=2379&action=edit)